ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ### Link Text

 Do **not** use the word `here` as the link text.
-As it may seem convenient to use, this may cause confusion and/or could be misleading.
+As it may seem convenient to use, this may cause confusion and/or be misleading.

 Instead, take the page's title (from the top of page or from the `<title/>` tag) and use that as the link text.
+If there isn't a viable or obvious title, then use the site's name or a genernal description instead.

 ### Section Links